libor-m/ngs-course/07-gtools.rst

 	# Count the number of regions after merging
 	wc -l encode-merged.bed

-2. Count the number of open chromatin regions in merged file overlapping with genes
+2. Count the number of open chromatin regions in merged file overlapping with genes:

 .. code-block:: bash